sunarch/f_tj_tomjoro-github-io/_posts/2017-01-31-world-changed.md

 This doesn't even make sense. the "hash" is there, and once declared it can never change.
 No need to go looking anywhere elsewhere, do_something simply cannot change that hash.
 Very safe and understandable.
 This may seem to be a small difference, but the difference is huge when you consider concurrent programs - you can safely pass the hash by copying it to another process.
 And that's why immutable data structures are a good fit for concurrency.

-Regarding threads: we're only human, sometimes we forget a mutex and a thread gets dies.
+Regarding threads: we're only human, sometimes we forget a mutex and a thread dies.
 Or maybe you don't "use" threads, but rather rely on Rails, etc. to provide them for you.
 Which works fine until you try to do something concurrent.
 Maybe you don't understand the threading model, and use a global variable, etc.

 ## Comparing the language guns